 - a psychologist with a speciality in children

-"Our aim is to get parents to a level where they're safe to go home with their child," says Professor Hindmarch.
+"Our aim is to get parents to a level where they're safe to go home with their child," says Professor Hindmarsh.
 "That typically takes around five days, but this can vary.
 The process should happen at your pace."

 You can expect detailed, practical sessions on how and when to test your child's blood sugar level using the finger-prick test, and how to give insulin injections.